 Once we had completed our weaving, we were given a challenge to design some new clothes for an emperor or empress.
 We photocopied our weaving and used this as part of our designs.
 Finally, we had to create a real dress on a mannequin!
 We photocopied our weaving and stuck lots of the plates together to make the skirt part and then we had to carefully weave strips of our work into the mannequin to make the bodice.
 Luckily, we were very good at weaving by this point so we didn’t even need any help!

-As our work is so incredible it is soon going to be displayed at Shepway Library for the public to see!
+As our work was so incredible it is being displayed at Shepway Library for the public to see!
 Well done to all the future fashion designers in Ash Class!